anas-ivs/ESPHome-Water-Meter/README.md

 Some other notes from this phase:

 1. Pressure Tx came in 1/4" - Searched for adapters at local hardware shops but yet again not a common household size except for drinking water filters connections.
-Ended up shipping from Semenanjung from Shopp**.
+Ended up shipping from Semenanjung via Shopp**.

 2. NodeMCU ESP8266 comes with only 1 ADC channel and reading range of 0-3.3V; more than what the transmitter would output at upto 4.5V.
 Since I needed more Analogs channels I could swap for ESP32 with voltage divider circuit to bring it down to 3.3V; or use a analog to digital multiplexer - ADC1115.
 Went for the ADC1115 route which despite an additional board, IMO is simpler and yields better accuracy.